 Paraesophageal hernia and intrathoracic stomach may be complicated when a short esophagus pulls upward on the stomach.
 In Collis-Nissen gastroplasty, the surgeon uses the upper portion of the stomach to extend the esophagus and ease this tension.
 Our team routinely uses minimally invasive laparoscopy to perform this procedure, which was traditionally performed through a major chest incision.

-- Q What is a colpopexy?
+- Q What is ex vivo transplantation?